This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Inside was a flat, circular object, wrapped haphazardly in a mess of light blue tissue paper and tape.
 Oliver must have done it himself.
 I struggled off the paper and found myself staring at a white plate with a blue house printed on it, with a thick border of fruits and flowers around it.

 I flipped the plate over.
 The words FUCK IT were scrawled across the back in thick black marker.
 Underneath it, printed in blue, were the words Harvard University.
 1927.
 Harvard Hall.
 Lionel University.

 “It’s a Harvard plate,” Oliver explained.
 “Like, the fancy kind that they sell as collectibles.
 I think that this one’s an antique.
 I bought it on eBay.”
 He grinned.
 “Fuck it, you know?
 Stop feeling bad about shit that didn’t happen to you.
 If you hadn’t gone to Stanford, then you wouldn’t be here right now.”

-The stinging feeling in my eyes was back, along with a lump in my throat.
+My eyes stung again.
 I willed myself not to cry in front of Oliver, but my eyes were too quick.
 Before I knew it, I was bawling.

 He stiffened awkwardly.
 “Are you …”

 “I’m fine!”
 I quickly wiped my tears away.
 “It’s just … it’s just a good gift, that’s all.”

 “Really?
 You’ve never received something this stupid and personal before?”